starknet-io/SNIPs/SNIPS/snip-XXX.md

 ## Implementation

-An implementation of the standard can be found here https://github.com/vesuxyz/protocol/blob/dev/src/v_token.cairo.
+An implementation of the standard can be found here: [Vesu v_token](https://github.com/vesuxyz/protocol/blob/dev/src/v_token.cairo).

 Note that this implementation needs to be adjusted for your specific use case.